 House Committee on the Judiciary; Subcommittee on Crime, Terrorism and Homeland Security

-Link to testimony (pdf)
+Link to Testimony (Pdf)

-6/29/11: James D. Cox — Brainerd Currie Professor of Law, Duke University School of Law
+6/29/2011: James D. Cox — Brainerd Currie Professor of Law, School of Law

 “Barriers to Justice and Accountability: How the Supreme Court’s Recent Rulings Will Affect Corporate Behavior”